arku1213/RL-FinMath-Causality/DailyLog.md

 Next goals:

+- Get intervention value that maximizes E(Y) -look through all intervention values 3D Visualization - discrete
+  If at t =1 -> if X > 14 or X <7 , for each time
+  Best intervention at that specific time - Ex.
+Doctor can only come on Day 3 Gather evidence from betting paper against certain casual model

 - Fix Complete Replication Case & Trinomial Incomplete Case to match N-nomial Incomplete Case
 - Delete Complete Super-Replication Case
 - Adapt RL code for Causality